Stopping the Clock

 In the affected SLA you will see the Started field.
 This field indicates the start of the actual response duration.
 The Actual response field specifies the end of the actual response duration, which was the moment you set the status to “In Progress”.

-When 4me calculates the actual response duration, it ensures that only the support hours are taken into account.
+When Xurrent calculates the actual response duration, it ensures that only the support hours are taken into account.
 In the service offering that is related to the SLA, the support hours for the impact “Medium – Service Down for One User” are “Monday through Friday, 7:00am until 5:00pm”.

 Because the clock was stopped after the response had already been provided, there was no clock stopped duration that had to be taken into account when the actual response duration was calculated.